Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Discussion

 In addition, our results are consistent with those of \citet{Heitsch+09}, who also studied the problem of cloud formation by converging flows in the case where the magnetic fields are aligned with the flows, although they considered only the role of the magnetic field in the process of cloud formation, excluding self-gravity \citep[see also][]{Heitsch+07}.
 Those authors found that increasing the magnetic field strength tends to weaken (or even suppress) the NTSI, which results in clouds with reduced levels of turbulence, larger masses and smaller sizes, in agreement with our results (see Fig.\ \ref{fig:mgas}).

-Our findings can also be compared to those of \citet[] [hereafter CN+14]{C-N+14}, who used a setup similar to ours, but not including the magnetic field.
+Our findings can also be compared to those of \citet[][hereafter CN+14]{CN+14}, who used a setup similar to ours, but not including the magnetic field.
 Interestingly, rather than investigating the effect of variations of the intensity of the background magnetic field, those authors were concerned with the effect of pre-existing clumpiness in the colliding flows.
 They found that clouds formed by clumpy inflows are in general more turbulent and have lower total mass (gas + sinks) as well as fewer but more massive sink particles.
 Therefore, the cloud formed by clumpy inflows in that study is similar to the clouds formed at lower field strengths in our case, although for a different reason: in the case of CN+14, the cloud is scattered because the clumpiness of the incoming flows reduces the amount of mass that collides directly against material from the opposing inflow, thus reducing the dissipation of the kinetic energy of the inflows.
-Instead, in our case, the presence of progressively stronger magnetic fields causes a suppression of the NTSI, reducing the generation of turbulence in the cloud, as well as the ``bounce'' that results from the development of the instability (see Sec.\ \ref{subsec:structure}).
+Instead, in our case, the presence of progressively stronger magnetic fields causes a suppression of the NTSI, reducing the generation of turbulence in the cloud, as well as the ``bounce'' (i.e., the rebound of the dense layer because of an increase in its internal turbulent ram pressure; see Fig. \ref{fig:pram_pmag}) that results from the development of the instability (see Sec.\ \ref{subsec:structure}).

+It is worth noting that we use a very similar setup as that in the works presented by \citet[][hereafter B+09, VS+11, and KB15, respectively]{Banerjee+09,VS+11,Bastian-Robi15}, although with different parameters in the initial conditions as shown in Table \ref{tab:pwork}.
+Our model B2 ($\mu / \mucrit = 2.38$) can be compared with the simulation presented by \cite{Banerjee+09} ($\mu / \mucrit \approx 2.9$).
+Comparing the SFE at the end of the simulations (see their Fig. 13 and Fig. \ref{eq:sfe} in this work) we find quite similar values in both models (around $\sim$40-50\%).

+On the other hand, VS+11 present simulations with $\mu / \mucrit \approx 1.36, 0.91$, and 0.68, so we can compare their magnetically supercritical simulation (B2-AD model) with our model B3 ($\mu / \mucrit \approx 1.59$).
+Their SFE saturates again at $\sim 40$\%, in agreement with our B3 model (compare the lower-right panel of their Fig. 5 to our Fig. \ref{fig:sfe}).
+Note that the evolving time scales are different in the mentioned works since the inflow parameters are different.
+It also should be noticed, however, that most of the inflow parameters used in this work are different to those used in \citet{Banerjee+09} and VS+11 (see Table \ref{tab:pwork}) suggesting that the dominant parameter controlling the turbulence level and the SF activity itself is the ``magnetic criticality'' (through the $\mu / \mucrit$ ratio), although more research is needed in this regard (particularly an uniform parameter study).

+Lastly, KB15 only studied magnetically subcritical clouds and so our models cannot be compared directly, but can be considered complementary to our work instead.
+Interestingly, these authors find that in sub-critical clouds (specifically in their models with $\mu / \mucrit \approx$ 0.59 and 0.47 listed in Table \ref{tab:pwork}) the NTSI may be suppressed since the $\beta_{\rm ram}$ parameter is less than 1 (following the trend shown in Fig. \ref{fig:pram_pmag}; see also Fig. 12 in KB15).